Skip to main content Skip to footer

 Radiation Therapy for Skin Cancer

+Radiation therapy can be used to treat both melanoma and NMSC.
 Most people with melanoma will have surgery but some people with widespread in situ melanoma, or with metastatic lymph nodes after surgery may be referred to a radiation oncologist to consider having radiation therapy.

-The common type of radiation therapy for Skin Cancer is called external beam radiation therapy.
+The common type of radiation therapy for skin cancer is called external beam radiation therapy.
 This type of radiation therapy is applied from outside of the body.
-The machines used to deliver radiation therapy for Skin Cancer give less penetrating radiation that is because these Skin Cancers are on the skin surface.
+The machines used to deliver radiation therapy for skin cancer give less penetrating radiation that is because these skin cancers are on the skin surface.
 Some people will need deeper treatment with deeply penetrating x-rays called megavoltage photons.

 Radiation therapy can be used in the following ways:

-Done after surgery.
+• Adjuvant radiation therapy: This is done after surgery.
 It is used as an additional treatment to kill any cancer cells that may not have been removed during surgery.

 How do I Prepare for Radiation Therapy?

-You will meet with many members of the cancer care team, who will help you learn how to look after yourself through radiation therapy, recovery and long term follow-up.
+You will meet with many members of the cancer care team, who will help you learn how to look after yourself through radiation therapy, recovery and long-term follow-up.
 They will also talk to you about side effects and how to manage them.
 It may be helpful to write down questions as they come up, so you can ask anyone in your cancer care team when you see them.

 You will have a planning CT scan (and sometimes other scans) with the mask on.
-Your radiation oncologist and radiation therapists will use these scans with all your other clinical information to develop a radiation therapy plan just for you (a personalised plan).
-Your plan will be checked by the radiation therapy and radiation oncology physics team before it is ready to be used for your treatment.
+Your radiation oncologist and radiation therapist will use these scans with all your other clinical information to develop a radiation therapy plan just for you (a personalised plan).
+Your plan will be checked by the radiation therapy and radiation oncology physics team, before it is ready to be used for your treatment.
 This whole process can take approximately 2-3 weeks.

-Your cancer and its treatment can make it hard to eat and drink.
+• Diet and nutrition: Your cancer and its treatment can make it hard to eat and drink.
 Your doctor will recommend you see a dietitian to maximise your nutrition during treatment as well as while you are recovering.
 Sometime feeding tubes may be recommended depending on the area being treated and the dose of radiation therapy.
+There are two common types of feeding tubes:

-• Gastrostomy tube (sometimes called a PEG tube): this type of tube is inserted through your abdominal wall into your stomach, with part of the tube staying outside the stomach.
+• Gastrostomy tube (sometimes called a PEG tube): This type of tube is inserted through your abdominal wall into your stomach, with part of the tube staying outside the stomach.
 A syringe can be attached to the tube to give you food this way if needed.
 The tube is inserted using a camera through the mouth into the stomach (gastroscopy) or using a CT scanner to guide insertion directly through the skin.
-If a PEG tube is needed, your doctor will organise this before starting your radiation therapy
+If a PEG tube is needed, your doctor will organise this before starting your radiation therapy.

-• Nasogastric tube: this type of tube goes through the nose down into the stomach and is usually used for short periods (days or weeks).
+• Nasogastric tube: This type of tube goes through the nose down into the stomach and is usually used for short periods (days or weeks).
 A nasogastric tube can be inserted at any time (before, during or after treatment).

 Side Effects